 Each recipe has a summary and a link to the recipe.
 Some of the links will take you to pages on this website, and others will take you off to other blogs.

 So be sure to bookmark this ultimate page of Soups With Potatoes so you can come back and try more of these delicious recipes.

 I hope that you enjoyed looking through this collection of easy soups with potatoes.

-I can’t wait try a few of these soup recipes myself, I think I will start with a bacon and cheddar soup.
+I can’t wait to try a few of these soup recipes myself.
+I think I will start with a bacon and cheddar soup.

 What about you?
 I’d love the know which soup you are going to try first!
 Let me know in the comments below!

 Soups with potatoes was first published in November 2020.
 Updated in September 2021